 Absolutely.
 HCA is one of the largest healthcare organizations nationwide and owns over 184 hospitals and numerous outpatient settings.
 Vituity staffs the emergency department at RCH and is a leading provider of acute care management with over 250 practices throughout the United States.
 We would be delighted to have qualified residents continue with HCA and Vituity after graduation.

 First, at Riverside Community Hospital our 100,000+ ED patients benefit from impressive efficiencies not often found in other settings.
-Patients are seen by a provider in an average of 8 minutes from check-in.
-Radiology and laboratory studies are completed and resulted within 90 minutes.
-Our length of stay for discharged patients is under 3 hours, low acuity patients are discharged in under 90 minutes.
+Patients are seen by a physician or advanced provider in an average of 15 minutes from check-in.
+Radiology and laboratory studies are usually completed and resulted within 90 minutes.
+Our length of stay for discharged patients is usually under 3 hours and low acuity patients are discharged in under 90 minutes.
 Residents can see more patients during a shift and better learn from any one case because the data needed for decisions returns rapidly.
 Residents will also benefit from learning how to run an efficient emergency department.

 Second, community hospitals also tend to be more collegial with less academic hierarchy and adversarial interactions.
-Our ED physicians are highly regarded at our hospital with emergency physician attendings holding the position of chief of staff and chair of the medical staff QI review committee among many others.
-You will find consultants are generally happy to help and appreciate the emergency department providers taking care of their patients.
+Our ED physicians are highly regarded at our hospital.
+Emergency physician attendings have held important position such as chief of staff, chair of the medical staff QI review committee, and president of the hospital board.
+You will find consultants that are generally happy to help and appreciate the emergency department physicians taking care of their patients.

 ED Ultrasound is used extensively at Riverside Community Hospital and residents use ultrasound from the first month of residency.
 Our fellowship-trained ED ultrasound directors guide residents through the program from basic to advanced ultrasound skills.
 Those wishing to obtain an RDMS designation have ample opportunity to obtain the required number of studies.
 Ultrasound simulation and online education help develop a robust understanding of this critical ED skill.